vovxox/scripts/ansible/ansible-install-in-ec2-RHEL.md

 ### create an user in remotehost . make sure you are creating it as root. best practice to use user other than root.

-useradd -d /home/wordpress -m wordpress
+useradd -d /home/ansible-slave -m ansible-slave

 ### create password for this user. a non expiry password

-passwd wordpress
+passwd ansible-slave
 --StrongPassword123
-passwd -x -1 wordpress
+passwd -x -1 ansible-slave

 ###change user to newly created user

-su - wordpress
+su - ansible-slave

 ### generate key in remote host